sukebenet/dreamtime-website/docs/advanced/downloads-api.md

 title: Downloads API
 ---

-In order to ensure that our projects can be easily downloaded publicly we have created a download server (`downloads.dreamnet.tech`) that offers the most reliable mirror to our projects.
+In order to ensure that our projects can be easily downloaded publicly we have created a download server (`d.opendreamnet.com`) that offers the most reliable mirror to our projects.

 In this document we will explain its basic operation.